tibiasolutions/OTInfo/README.md

   // these are just a few examples
 } else {
   Console.WriteLine("Server offline.");
-  // if execute() returns false, the server are offline }
+  // if Execute() returns false, the server are offline }
 ```
 The `Execute()' method catch/parse the responses returned by server and return false if server are offline.